terug Code for photograph:

 A little bit later the front

-By using the rear brake first, there is already more weight on the front wheel when you use the front brake.
+By using the rear brake first, there is already more weight on the front wheel at the moment that you start using the front brake.
 Because of that, you can squeeze the front brake harder than when you would have started braking with the front brake.

 Lay on and squeeze through

 But even then, it is not advisable to squeeze the front brake as hard as you can, at least not in the beginning.
-You should start gently and then squeeze on when the weight has shifted to the front, because the grip of the front wheel will then be at its best.
+You should start gently and then squeeze on while the weight keeps shifting to the front, because the grip of the front wheel will then be at its best.

 To imagine what "squeeze on" means, imagine squeezing half a lemon.